 Mick Payton Studios : Models – by accepting your booking you accept our terms and conditions of your contract to us – so please read them, they will help you to fit in and get the best from the day!
-Our aim is to provide you with a top quality experience!
+Our aim is to provide a top quality experience with return business!

 MODELS : You are now able to get free Rapid Covid Test Packs from English and Welsh Government facilities as you are not able to work from home.
 You will be required to bring a test with you and administer the test here, before we start the event.
 If you are positive the booking will be cancelled with no payment made to you, it’s your responsibility to ensure your health.
 Due to these uncertain times and exceptional circumstances, where lockdown and travel restrictions can bring an abrupt stop to our events, we cannot accept any resposibility or liability for last minute cancellations, this will lead to our T’s&C’s regarding cancellation being void, under these circumstances no payment will be made to cancelled models.
 You must also conform to the Govt. rules on travel and Covid restrictions in general.

 Model Bookings – Employers Liability – according to HM Govt. you are classed as a contractor because :

 - You provide most of your own accessories for the job of modelling